 Jigokudani Monkey Park

-The snow monkeys know how to enjoy life — they go to hell.
+These snow monkeys know how to relax.

 It is not difficult to see why countless visitors flock to the famous “hell” in Nagano Prefecture especially in winter.